ACCESS-NRI/access-om3-configs/documentation/docs/pages/contributing/Overview.md

 ### How to add a community supported ACCESS-OM3 configuration documentation
 We provide protocol and guidance on how to have your configuration supported by ACCESS-NRI.
 For further details see the [Add Supported Config](./Add-Supported-Config.md) page.

+### AI Tooling

+Across the repositories used to development ACCESS-OM3, contributors must disclose AI assistance in any pull request or commit where AI tooling materially shaped the changes.
+The tool is not credited as an author; the disclosure is for the benefit of reviewers.
+A brief note in the PR description should capture how and where a tool was used.

 ### Contribute to one of ACCESS-OM3's components

 There are several different ways to do this depending on the kind of contribution and the component.
 Best to get in touch on the [access hive forum](https://forum.access-hive.org.au/c/cosima/29), ping @ACCESS-NRI/ocean on GitHub or email `chris.bull@anu.edu.au`.